VicoTriansyahNasril/VicoTriansyahNasril/README.md

 ---

-I'm a **Software Engineer** with a passion for building robust and user-friendly applications.
-I enjoy exploring the full stack, from crafting intuitive mobile frontends with Flutter to designing scalable backend APIs with Go and Laravel.
+I'm a Software Engineer with a passion for building robust and user-friendly applications.
+I enjoy exploring the full stack, from crafting intuitive web and mobile frontends to designing scalable backend APIs.

 - 🔭 I’m currently working on enhancing my full-stack development skills.
 - 🌱 I’m currently learning more about DevOps and cloud infrastructure.
-- 📫 How to reach me: **vico.triansyah.tif22@polban.ac.id**
+- 📫 How to reach me: **vicotriansyahnasril@gmail.com**
-- ⚡ Fun fact: I believe a great application is a blend of clean code and thoughtful user experience.

 <br/>